vavardan/OCI-DNS-view/Deployment.md

 Note: full configuration of the NSGs are available in the **Private DNS Network json template**

 - **2nd object**: Configuration of Private views, Forwarder and Listener in the **Hub VCN**.<br>
-  The OCIDs for the Hub, Prod, and Pre-Prod DNS views should be obtained from the OCI Console or CLI and specified as values for `"existing_view_id"`.<br>
+  The OCIDs for the Hub, Prod, and PreProd private views should be obtained from the OCI Console or CLI and specified as values for `"existing_view_id"`.<br>
   An OCID for the DNS view in OCI console can be found in **Networking -> DNS management -> Private views -> Private view information**.

                         "dns_resolver": {